-In accordance with the applicable law and EDP's Articles of Association, the General and Supervisory Board has created specialised Committees for dealing with matters of particular importance, which is composed exclusively of Members of the Board itself with appropriate qualifications, experience and availability.
+In accordance with the applicable law and EDP's Articles of association, the General and Supervisory Board has created specialised committees for dealing with matters of particular importance, which are composed exclusively of Members of the Board itself with appropriate qualifications, experience and availability.
 Their main mission is to carry out the continuous monitoring of the matters entrusted, in order to facilitate the analysis and main decision-making processes of the General and Supervisory Board.

-The General and Supervisory Board holds four specialised committees:
+The General and Supervisory Board holds five specialised committees:

-- the Financial Matters Committee / Audit Committee; - the Remuneration Committee; - the Corporate Governance and Sustainability Committee; and, - the Strategy and Performance Committee.
+- the Financial Matters Committee / Audit Committee; - the Remuneration Committee; - the Corporate Governance and Sustainability Committee; - the Strategy and Performance Committee; and - the EDP Renewables North America ("EDPR NA") Business Affairs Monitoring Committee